Please Note: The pending winter storm has forced the cancellation of the Feb 15 FBI Director and Old Guard events.

 James Bloxham was an English farmer hired by George Washington via his friend, George William Fairfax of Belvoir Plantation.
 Bloxham worked at Mount Vernon between April of 1786 through 1790.
 In addition, Bloxham's family was brought over from England in 1787 to live at Mount Vernon.

 Before arriving in America, Bloxham had worked for William Peacey of North Leach, in Gloucestershire.
-Bloxham was considered was a leading gentleman farmer in Britain, and was brought to Mount Vernon to impart those same skills.1
+Peacey was considered a leading gentleman farmer in Britain, and Bloxham was brought to Mount Vernon to impart the skills that he had assimilated in William Peacey's employment.1

 Washington hired Bloxham to suggest improvement for Mount Vernon's farms and livestock, purchase farm supplies, keep accounts, and carry out directions for the management of the farms.
 In return, Washington agreed to pay Bloxham fifty guineas a year and supply him with a house and provisions.
 Initially Bloxham was dissatisfied with his post and disillusioned with Virginia farming methods.
 However, in 1788 Washington reported that Bloxham and his family "appear to be contented with the country."2